Course description

 • Analyses and report on a possibly predatory journal

-• Context analysis of a science journal article to examine conflicts of interest, authoritativeness, and timeliness.
+• Context analysis of a science journal article to examine possible conflicts of interest, plagiarism and other ethical concerns.

 Learning Outcomes

-Students will (1) understand the contemporary scientific publishing process and they stakeholders involved; (2) learn about inherent limitations in scientific communications; and (3) learn about new challenges to scientific publishing resulting from digitization of writing and publishing.
+Students will (1) understand the contemporary scientific publishing process and the stakeholders involved; (2) learn about the strengths and inherent limitations in scientific communications; and (3) learn about new challenges to scientific accuracy and integrity resulting from the digitization of writing and publishing.

 Evaluation